Norman Newman

-Norman Newman (born March 11, 1985) is a Canadian professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 11 for Percy Newman.
+Norman Howard Newman (born March 11, 1985) is a Canadian professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 11 for Percy Newman.

 Newman has also previously competed in the SMART Modified Tour, the OSCAAR Modified Series, the OSCAAR Pro Sprint Series, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)